Inspiration

 It was far from the internet as we know it today:

-• Speed was extremely low.
-A simple website with no animation could take up to a minute to load.
+• The speed was extremely low.
+A simple website without animation could take up to a minute to load.
 And you had to wait all night to download a movie.

 • Internet access was limited by traffic or even by time.
 And it was cheaper and faster at night.

 • Web design did not exist as a thing.
 Professional web designers were rare species.
-Developers made the websites by themselves using only HTML code and it was up to them how these sites would look.
+Developers made the websites themselves using only HTML code, and it was up to them how these sites would look.

 Here’s an example of a typical site from the early 2000s.